From Dual Unitarity to Generic Quantum Operator Spreading

-All $B_k$ for $k>1$ can be given the interpretation as operator entanglements of $k$-fold diagonally composed gates on appropriately chosen Hilbert spaces~\cite{SuppMat}.
-The $z_k$ are bounded by $0\leq z_k\leq(1-z_1)^{k-1}$, implying that for gates breaking dual unitarity $z_k\rightarrow0$ for $k\rightarrow\infty$ \cite{SuppMat}.
-Thus, only a small set of quantities influences the behavior of the OTOC, and these can all be efficiently calculated for any gate $U$.
-When averaged over Haar random in space and time one-site unitaries, it holds $z_k=z_1(1-z_1)^{k-1}$ and all scattering amplitudes are uniquely fixed by the operator entanglement.
+All $B_k$ for $k>1$ can analogously be given the interpretation as operator entanglements of $k$-fold diagonally composed gates on enlarged Hilbert spaces~\cite{SuppMat}.
+Because the diagonal composition preserves dual unitarity~\cite{Borsi2022}, $z_k=0$ for all $k$ iff $U$ is dual-unitary.
+The $z_k$ are bounded by $0\leq z_k\leq(1-z_1)^{k-1}$, implying that $z_k\rightarrow0$ for $k\rightarrow\infty$~\cite{SuppMat}.
+In general, knowledge of all higher-order operator entanglements is necessary to compute the OTOC, however they are increasingly less important.

-The upper triangular structure of the matrix reflects the causality of time evolution.
-It allows to rewrite the OTOC as a discrete path integral over paths individually respecting causality [Fig.~\ref{fig:path_sum}].
-Mathematically, we can write
+While it is not possible to calculate arbitrary powers of the transfer matrix exactly, the structure of Eq.~\eqref{eq:matrixelements} allows for a systematic expansion of the OTOC using a path-integral approach.
+We write,